mormahr/pdf-service/README.md

 ## Deployment

+### Versioning

 The docker image is tagged as `mormahr/pdf-service`.

+We follow [semver][semver] as well as possible, including visual changes when we detect them.
+As such, we also tag release versions like `:1.1.0`.
+We support semver major (`:1`) or minor (`:1.1`) tags that use the latest minor or patch release version.

-Images are continuously pushed to the `:latest` tag.
+Images of the current development version are continuously pushed to the `:edge` tag.
+We strongly recommend that you use a release version instead of `:edge`.

+**Warning:** The `:latest` tag is currently the same as `:edge`, instead of the latest released version.

 ### Licensing